 One thing we really liked about living there is the sea wall walk that you can take from the harbour all the way to Keyhaven, about four miles in all.

-Aimee Durnell is a local artist.
-Her watercolours capture the area perfectly.
-The gentle brushstrokes and simple imagery conveys the areas natural beauty, ever so well.
+Secret Marsh by Aimee Durnell captures the area perfectly.
+The gentle brushstrokes and simple imagery in her illustrations convey the areas natural beauty, ever so well.

 Her pictures are available in two books.
 Every time we look through them, we can imagine ourselves walking on the sea wall again.
 Warm memories.